kevcodez/gradle-upgrade-interactive/README.md

 ## How it works

-The [gradle-versions-plugin](https://github.com/ben-manes/gradle-versions-plugin) is called to generate a JSON report containg the outdate dependencies.
+The [gradle-versions-plugin](https://github.com/ben-manes/gradle-versions-plugin) is called to generate a JSON report containg the outdated dependencies.
-The CLI will then prompt all outdated dependencies and the selected dependency upgrades will be written to the build.gradle file.
+The CLI will then prompt all outdated dependencies and the selected dependency upgrades will be written to the graGradledle build file.